 Why Do Companies Use Factoring?

-A lot of companies use factoring because in the trucking business you need your cash flow to operate on today, not three months from now.
-The small percentage of load value that you give up in exchange for faster payment is a small price to pay when you have maintenance, fuel, taxes and other business related costs to cover, not to mention paying yourself.
+Many companies use factoring because, in the trucking business, you need your cash flow to operate today, not three months from now.
+The small percentage of load value you give up in exchange for faster payment is just a small price compared to all other business-related costs to cover.

 Recourse vs Non-recourse Factoring